Arkansas History Timeline

 2009 — The Arkansas Scholarship Lottery goes into effect.

-2012 – Arkansas Republicans won the majority of seats in both the House and Senate for the first time.
-The party has maintained the majority to the present time.
+2012 – Arkansas Republicans won the majority of seats in both the House and Senate for the first time since reconstruction.

 2018 – Establishment of the Monument Trails at Arkansas State Parks, a private-public partnership for ADPHT